Chevy Truck History 1947-1955

 1950-1953 Chevy Trucks

 1950 saw the conversion from lever-action shocks to the modern tube type.
-Rear quarter windows were added to improve visibility.
+New rear quarter windows improved visibility.
 Load capacity ranged from 1,500 pounds on the 3100 series up to 2,900 pounds on the 3800 one-ton model.
 Trucks rode on 16-inch tubed-tires, with three body lengths available.
 A side-mount spare tire carrier between the cab and the left rear fender became optional.

 The Korean Military conflict brought about a precious-metals shortage, with Automakers substituting chrome parts with plain steel.
 Most Chevy trucks came with a painted front grille.
 Factory-installed signals became optional in 1953.

 1954 Chevy Trucks

 Although an all-new truck was planned for the following year, 1954 Chevrolet trucks received a minor restyle, which included a one-piece curved windshield, a new grille and front turn signals.
 The dashboard was redesigned, featuring twin instrument dials.
 A new cargo box had a lower loading height, taller bed sides, and horizontal top rails.
 3600 models gained a three-inch stretch in bed length.
 Chevrolet would use this style cargo box into the eighties.

 The 216-cid "Stovebolt Six" motor, in use since the Thirties, was discontinued in favor of the 235-cid engine from Chevy's Load-Master truck series.
 Improvements included stronger crankshaft and connecting rods, aluminum pistons, and full-pressure lubrication.
 With 7.5:1 compression ratio, horsepower was 112 at 3,700 rpm.
 Torque was 200 pound-feet at 2,000 rpm.

 An automatic transmission was offered in 1954, the first time in Chevy truck history, Three manual transmissions were available.
 An all-synchro three-speed was standard in the 3100 and 3600, with a heavy-duty all-synchro three-speed optional.
 A floor-shifted, four-speed all-synchro came standard in the 3800, and optional in the others.